Clan Davidson History, Motto & Origins: Badenoch, Tulloch Castle & Scottish Heritage

 For nearly eighty years following the sale of Tulloch Castle, the clan was armigerous — recognised by its heraldic tradition but without a formally confirmed chief.
 This changed in 1996 through the joint efforts of global Davidson clan societies and the Lord Lyon King of Arms.
 A new chief was recognised: Duncan Hector Davidson of Davidston, a New Zealander, in one of the more remarkable acknowledgements of the global reach of the Scottish diaspora in the modern clan system.
 The current chief, Grant Guthrie Davidson, continues to guide the worldwide Davidson community with a commitment to preserving their ancient Highland heritage.

 This restoration of the chiefship marked a historic moment for the clan, proving that even after centuries of displacement — from Badenoch to Cromarty, from Scotland to New Zealand — the bond of the Davidson name remains unbreakable.
-The related names Dawson, Davis, and MacDhai are all recognised as connected to the Davidson tradition, widening the family’s reach into the broader genealogical record.
+The related names Dawson, Davis, and MacDhai are all recognised as connected to the Davidson tradition, widening the family's reach into the broader genealogical record.
+Davidson is today one of the more common Scottish surnames in the English-speaking world, carried by families across Scotland, North America, Australia, and New Zealand, with active clan societies maintaining community life across the diaspora.

 If you're proud of your Davidson heritage, you can explore gifts and home décor featuring the Davidson name by using the search bar above.